HarringtonR/NewsandChat/README.md

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of an a brief description.

 -Getting both components to pull data/ mount when I wanted was tricky.
 I had to grab data for the news first and then after the form for your name was filled out.
 Grab the chatkit api.
 Really didn't understand that I could use more than one componentDidMount.

  componentDidMount(){